 The short answer to the question of RAW files is “No” – at least for me and my Photography business.

-But in this post I’m going to explain not only why I don’t give my clients the RAW files, but what RAW files actually are and why most Wedding Photographers don’t deliver them to their clients.
+But in this post I’m going to explain more than just why I don’t give my clients the RAW files.
+I’m also going to go over what RAW files actually are and why most Wedding Photographers don’t deliver them to their clients.

 What are RAW files?